When Buying Enterprise Technology, Well-written Requirements are Crucial to Finding Best-fit Solutions

 “Requirements are what need to be done in order to achieve the need or goal.”

 Requirements shouldn’t be overcomplicated.
-We often feel the need to be emotionally expressive or verbose to communicate the importance, but vendors need absolutes and definition.
+We often feel the need to be emotionally expressive or verbose to communicate the importance, but vendors need absolutes and definitions.

 Don’t stuff language in that doesn’t need to be there and stick to requirement terminology.
 Use the term: